gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 ## AzureInformationProtection Cmdlets
 ### [Add-AIPScannerRepository](Add-AIPScannerRepository.md)
-Deprecated: Adds a data repository to be scanned by the Azure Information Protection scanner.
+Adds a repository to an Azure Information Protection content scan job.

+Supported only by the AIP unified labeling client.
+Deprecated for the AIP classic client.

 ### [Add-AIPScannerScannedFileTypes](Add-AIPScannerScannedFileTypes.md)
 Deprecated: Adds new file types to a configured list of file types to scan or exclude from scanning by the Azure Information Protection scanner.